 You should have only one call to action.
 Your call to action can be said more than once in the same or slightly modified language, but it should have the same end goal.

-Lengthy bullet lists
+Detailed bullet lists

 You should offer bullet lists that are introduced by obvious indicators, such as checkmarks or Xs.